 Besides certified mail, email is generally an acceptable method of correspondence with your tenant.
 However, keep in mind that it may be hard to prove that the tenant received and/or opened the email.
 Different states have different guidelines for email being an acceptable alternative to certified mail, so it’s best to send certified mail in addition to an email.

 Be sure to check out the landlord tenant laws in your state about landlord tenant correspondence.
-Check out our helpful guide on landlord tenant laws and a free interactive map of landlord tenant laws in all 50 states.

 Frequently Asked Questions (FAQs) on Rent Increase Letters